Harry's Game: Locations

-Most of the time filming was spent in Leeds, in Yorkshire, England, on now-demolished housing of Meanwood and at Leeds Studios.
-This stood in for Northern Ireland.
+Most of the filming was done in Leeds, in Yorkshire, England, on now-demolished housing of Meanwood and at Leeds Studios.
+This stood in for Belfast.

-The rest of footage, filmed in Ireland, include shots of the Falls Road, broader views as where Harry is frisked on entry to Belfast city centre (there was a permanent checkpoint for pedestrians there for many years) and the final scenes overlooking the cityscape were in Holywood, County Down and close to the military/MI5 barracks.
+Other footage, filmed in Ireland, includes shots of the Falls Road, broader views (as where Harry is frisked on entry to Belfast city centre - there was a permanent checkpoint for pedestrians there for many years) and the final scenes overlooking the cityscape which, were filmed in Holywood, County Down and close to the military/MI5 barracks.
 Scenes were also filmed in South County Dublin including in Ballybrack.

 Music

 Clannad's closing music became an international breakthrough.
 Incidental music was sampled or created by Mike Moran.
-Additionally, the music found continued success through a sample used in the hit single "Saltwater" by the musician Chicane (musician).
+Additionally, the music found continued success through a sample used in the hit single "Saltwater" by the musician Chicane.

 Broadcast and distribution history

 The series screened on the ITV network as three 52-to-54 minute episodes over consecutive nights from 25 to 27 October 1982, and was later edited into a single 130-minute programme titled Harry's Game – The Movie.